slamora/brackets-wiki/How-to-Use-Brackets.md

 **Using your own backend**<a name="lp-custom-server"></a> - Make sure your server is already running, serving files from the same folder Brackets is editing.
 Choose **File > Project Settings** and enter whatever URL corresponds to the _root_ folder that's open in Brackets (typically a localhost URL).
 Then open a file that needs to be processed by a web server (HTML, PHP, ASP, etc...) and launch Live Preview.
 Brackets will launch Chrome with the correct URL to load that page from your local server.

-_However_, this mode disables the HTML-related features:
+Live Preview has the following limitations with server processed files:

-* The browser won't update in real time as you type in HTML/PHP/etc. files (only CSS edits will be reflected in real time).
-Instead, the page is auto-reloaded when you save a HTML/PHP/etc. file.
+* Browser preview updates are not in real time for server processed files.
+Changes to CSS files are, however, reflected in real time.
+Server processed files are updated when saving the changes to disk.

-* Nothing is highlighted in the browser when you move the cursor around an HTML/PHP/etc. file.
-(But highlighting when in a CSS file still works).
+* Browser Highlighting is disabled for server processed files.
+CSS highlighting, however, is not affected.

 > Why do these limitations exist?
 To enable HTML live editing, Brackets needs to inject some annotations into your HTML code before the browser loads it.
 Normally, the built-in Brackets server does this.
 When using your own server instead, Brackets can't inject those annotations.
 Without the annotations, Brackets can't map edits and cursor positions from your source file onto the corresponding DOM nodes in the browser.